 As you can see, there are many ways to prevent bugs and other pests from making their homes under your eaves.
 But if you’re not sure which method to use, a home inspection service can advise you.

-At Guardian Angel Inspections, we provide comprehensive inspection services throughout Palm Beach County.
+At Guardian Angel Inspections, we provide comprehensive inspection services throughout South Florida.
 We specialize in home inspections and all that it entails.

 We will be happy to inspect your eaves and any other area of your property.
 Whether you are a seller or a buyer, we are happy to provide a thorough inspection.